so-dang-cool/dt/README.md

 # `dt`

-It's duck tape for your unix pipes.
+It's duct tape for your unix pipes.
 Use it when you don't have a better tool.

 In the words of [Red Green](https://www.redgreen.com):